from The Lightweight Backpacker @ www.backpacking.net

 Snack before you go to bed so that your body will have enough fuel to generate heat during the long winter night.

 Exercise for a few minutes before getting in your sleeping bag.
 This will warm up your body and make it easier to warm up a cold sleeping bag.

 Increase the comfort range of your sleeping bag by putting it inside of a bivy sack.
 Other options include cloth liners, vapor barrier liners or space blanket bags, and doubling up bags.
 Vapor barrier liners should only be used in temperatures well below freezing.
 Doubling up bags should only be done if you still have enough room to be comfortable in the bag.

 Always use a pad under your sleeping bag in the winter.
 Many people suggest two pads.
 Insulating yourself from the ground is more important than insulating yourself from the cold air.

-Sleep with a stocking cap or toboggan or balaclava on your head to help hold in your body heat.
+Sleep with a stocking cap or balaclava on your head to help hold in your body heat.
 Cinching up your mummy bag so that only your eyes, nose, and mouth are exposed is another way to hold in heat.